tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

  2. Multiple Capricorn Coffee items
  3. Single item in which you supply the SKU

+## The variables in the environment can be altered for your Connect API calls:

+1. blah
+2. blah
+3. blah

-### You will need to set up two connected apps in your org if you want to be able to use both the Headless and Connect APIs:
+## You will need to set up two connected apps in your org if you want to be able to use both the Headless and Connect APIs:
 - Postman_OCI
 - Postman_OCI_ConnectApi